-In this post, you can learn what to do in Grindelwald and how to do it, where to stay, and what day trips you should look into.
+in this post, I explained what to do in Grindelwald, where to stay, and what day trips you should look into.

 What is Grindelwald, Switzerland, Known For?

-Visiting First Mountain is one of the top places to visit in Grindelwald.
+Visiting First Mountain is one of the top things to do in Grindelwald.
 There is much to enjoy, from an incredibly scenic Gondola ride to views and activities.

 First Cliff Walk